 His research findings have been published in numerous scientific publications including Annales Series historia naturalis, Museologia Scientifica, Annali del Museo Civico di Storia Naturale di Genova, Bollettino del Museo civico di Storia naturale di Venezia, Thalassia Salentina, Biljeske – Notes, Journal of the National Museum of Prague, South African Journal of Science, Marine Life, and the Latin American Journal of Aquatic Mammals.

-Valérie Valton is a behaviorist and a specialist in respectful Human - Marine mammal interactions.
+Valérie Valton, graduate in animal ethology (University of Paris V), is a behaviorist and a specialist in respectful Human - Marine mammal interactions.